-We have audited the general-purpose financial statements of City of Kinston, North Carolina, as of and for the year ended June 30, 1994, and have issued our report thereon dated September 30, 1994.
+We have audited the general purpose financial statements of City of Kinston, North Carolina, as of and for the year ended June 30, 1995, and have issued our report thereon dated September 30, 1995.

-We have applied procedures to test City of Kinston, North Carolina's, compliance with the following requirements applicable to its federal financial assistance programs, which are identified in the schedule of federal and State financial assistance, for the year ended June 30, 1994:
+We have applied procedures to test City of Kinston, North Carolina's compliance with the following requirements applicable to its federal financial assistance programs, which are identified in the schedule of federal and State financial assistance, for the fiscal year ended June 30, 1995:

 - Political activity

 - Civil rights

-- Relocation assistance and real property management.
+- Relocation assistance and real property management

 - Federal financial reports

 - Allowable costs/cost principles

 - Drug-free workplace

+- Administrative requirements

 Our procedures were limited to the applicable procedures described in the Office of Management and Budget's Compliance Supplement for Single Audits of State and Local Governments.
-Our procedures were substantially less in scope than an audit, the objective of which is the expression of an opinion on City of Kinston, North Carolina's, compliance with the requirements listed in the preceding paragraph.
+Our procedures were substantially less in scope than an audit, the objective of which is the expression of an opinion on City Of Kinston, North Carolina's compliance with the requirements listed in the preceding paragraph.
 Accordingly, we do not express such an opinion.

 With respect to the items tested, the results of those procedures disclosed no material instances of noncompliance with the requirements listed in the second paragraph of this report.
 With respect to items not tested, nothing came to our attention that caused us to believe that City of Kinston, North Carolina, had not complied, in all material respects, with those requirements.
-However, the results of our procedures disclosed an immaterial instance of noncompliance with those requirements, which is described in the accompanying schedule of compliance findings.

 This report is intended for the information of the governing board, management, the cognizant audit agency, and other federal and State agencies.
-However, this report is also a matter of public record and its distribution is not limited.
+However, this report is also a matter of public record, and its distribution is not limited.